AleBros/xamarin-docs.it-it/docs/cross-platform/macios/unified/updating-ios-apps.md

 ![](updating-ios-apps-images/references-delete-monotouch-sml.png "Right-click on the iOS application project to Edit References, then click on the monotouch reference and delete it using the red X button")

-Scorrere ora fino alla fine dell'elenco di riferimenti e selezionare l'assembly **Novell. iOS** .
+Scorrere ora fino alla fine dell'elenco di riferimenti e selezionare l'assembly **Xamarin.iOS** .

 ![](updating-ios-apps-images/references-add-xamarinios-sml.png "Now scroll to the end of the references list and tick the Xamarin.iOS assembly")